dmandler/CIS74/README.md

 # CIS74
 ##This is the **Selenium IDE** files from class.
 ###One section is from:
-- The Midterm assignment
+- The Midterm assignment.

+- The in-class assignment.

-- The in-class assignment
+- The assignment on 5/2/16.